RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 Replacement parts

 Any vehicle you invest in will need replacement parts occasionally.
-Some motorhome parts that’ll regularly need replacing are:
+Some motorhome parts that will regularly need replacing are:

-• Seals — it’s inevitable that seals will deteriorate over time, so you’ll need to frequently check and replace them
+• Seals — seals will inevitably deteriorate over time, so you’ll need to check and replace them frequently

 • Tyres — stay safe on the road by renewing your tyres for around $1,000 every three to six years.